 What is the format of the GRE and how long is the test?

 The GRE is a computer-based test that consists of three sections: Verbal Reasoning, Quantitative Reasoning, and Analytical Writing.
 The Verbal and Quantitative Reasoning sections each have 40 questions, and you are given one hour to complete each section.
 The Analytical Writing section consists of two tasks, for which you are given 30 minutes for each task.
-The total test time is approximately 3 hours and 45 minutes.
+The total test time is approximately 3 hours and 45 minutes, including breaks.
+The test is adaptive, meaning your performance on the first section of each type determines the difficulty level of the second section.

 What should I do on the day of the test?